faviq/faviq/README.md

    - id (string): id of the positive passage.
    - title (string): title of the positive passage.
    - text (string): text of the positive passage.
-- `positive_evidence` (dictionary): the top passage that does not contain the answer to the original question that is retrieved from querying the original question to TF-IDF.
+- `negative_evidence` (dictionary): the top passage that does not contain the answer to the original question that is retrieved from querying the original question to TF-IDF.
    - id (string): id of the negative passage.
    - title (string): title of the negative passage.
    - text (string): text of the negative passage.